ocsf/ocsf-schema/CONTRIBUTING.md

 8.  `attributes` → Add the attributes that you want to define in the object,
     1. `requirement` →  For each attribute ensure you add a requirement value.
 Valid values are `optional`, `required`, `recommended`

-**Note:** If you want to create an object which would act only a base for other objects, you must prefix the object `name` and the actual `json` filename with an `_`.
+**Note:** If you want to create an object which would act only as a base for other objects, you must prefix the object `name` and the actual `json` filename with an `_`.
 The resultant object will not be visible in the [OCSF Server.](https://schema.ocsf.io/1.0.0-rc.2/objects) For example, take a look at the [entity](https://github.com/ocsf/ocsf-schema/blob/main/objects/_entity.json) object.

 Sample entry in the `dictionary.json`,